kcaisley/frida/docs/usage.md

 input-path manifest, file list, and one shell bootstrap, not campaign-specific Python scripts.
 Its detached local tmux collector checks every 30 minutes.
-Once the entire target exits, it copies raw results, HDF5, diagnostics, and logs into `results/`, including failed-run artifacts.
-Successful runs optionally invoke the existing analysis CLI; `analysis.log` records its output directory.
-`collected.json` records worker and final exit codes.
-A failed analysis can be rerun directly with the analysis CLI against `results/`.
+Once the entire target exits, it copies raw results, HDF5, diagnostics, and logs into `results/`, including failed-run artifacts. `collected.json` records worker and final exit codes.
+Select reviewed result directories in the study source before invoking the analysis CLI; collection never automatically changes study inputs.

 Collection can also be resumed explicitly if the local collector was lost: